 Richard Oastler was born in St Peter’s Square, Leeds, on 20 December 1789.
 He was the son of Robert Oastler and one of the daughters of Joseph Scurr of Leeds.
 Oastler was the youngest of eight children born to the couple.
 Robert Oastler became steward of the Fixby estates in Huddersfield.
 These were the property of the Thornhills of Riddlesworth in Norfolk.

-Richard Oastler was educated at the Moravian school at Fulneck.
+Richard Oastler was educated at Fulneck School.
 He became a commission agent, and by sheer hard work, accumulated considerable wealth.
 On 16 October 1816, Oastler married Mary Tatham.
 She died at Headingley (Leeds) on 12 June 1845, and was buried at Kirkstall.
 Oastler’s two children by her, Sarah and Robert, both died in infancy.
 After his wife’s death Oastler lived at South Hill Cottage, Guildford, Surrey.

 Oastler’s father died in July 1820 and Thomas Thornhill – the absentee landowner – appointed him to the stewardship at a salary of £300 a year.
 The estate contained at that time nearly one thousand tenants, many of them occupying very small tenures.
 Oastler was an Anglican, Tory, and a protectionist, who by the 1820s was well known in the West Riding.
 Since 1807 he had been an advocate of the abolition of slavery in the West Indies.